 The plantar fascia is a band of deep tissue that runs from your heel bone to your toes.
 Plantar fasciitis is deformation or a tear of that tissue.
 It causes irritation, inflammation, and, eventually, pain.

 Sports chiropractor Thomas Torzok, DC, says the problem typically develops over time.
-It also can take some time to heal — any anywhere from months to a year, he says.
+It also can take some time to heal — anywhere from months to a year, he says.

-“The plantar fascia is not a tissue with great blood supply or high metabolic activity,” he says.
+“The plantar fascia is not a tissue with great blood supply or high metabolic activity,” he notes.
 “It probably takes years for plantar fasciitis to form to the point where you start to notice it.
 And, as a result, it takes some time for it to heal.
 Once it’s irritated, it’s pretty stubborn.”

 “Usually, you’ll feel pain upon initial weight-bearing in the bottom of your foot,” he says.
 “Sometimes that will occur first thing in the morning when you wake up.”